30th Annual Run for the Refuge

 ROUTE

-The main event will be on the UAF north campus trails, starting at the ski hut.
+The main event will be on Aug.
+16 at the UAF north campus trails, starting at the ski hut.
 The address is 1001 Seismic Rd, Fairbanks, AK 99775.

 In the week leading up to the race, you may plan a 5k or 10k route of your choice.
 In the past, Fairbanks Paddlers put together these routes through town: